HISTORY OF PASCO COUNTY

 My health had not been good and they [my parents] had sent me to Green Cove Springs for a long winter.
 When they saw my improvement, they decided to move to the veterans' colony being built at Zephyrhills.
 I got a job as bookkeeper and remained in New York.
 Then I had a severe heart attack and was in bed for some time at the home of an uncle and aunt.
 When I was able to travel I came to Zephyrhills and later worked in Mrs. Hennington's drygoods store.
 It became known that I had taught and I was asked to take a place in the school where I taught during the 1913-14 and the 1914-15 terms.
 They were very happy years but I was offered a big raise in salary and moved.
 The trustees at Zephyrhills exhausted every means within their power to keep me but they failed and I went to Dade City.

+Miss Percival moved to Zephyrhills from Michigan in 1911 to join her parents, who had become residents there.
+She taught two years in Zephyrhills beginning in 1913.
 Beginning in the 1915-16 school year, she taught at the Dade City high school.
 In the 1930s and 1940s she is shown as a science teacher and assistant principal there.
+She retired in 1953 and served as a substitute teacher for nine years after she retired.
 Nina Percival was born on Aug.
-10, 1882, and died at age 99 in November 1981.
+10, 1882, in Stanton, Mich., and died at age 99 in November 1981.

 PORTER LAMAR PIERCE (1871-1949) was a school teacher in Mississippi for 15 years before he and his wife, the former Charlie Mae Rogers (1877-1965), and their children came to Florida in 1912.
 They resided in Tarpon Springs until 1913, when they came to Elfers.
 He was a member of the Pasco County School Board, and Chairman of Public Instruction of Pasco County.
 Pierce Elementary School is named for him.
-One of his six children is Mittye Pierce Locke, a long-time Principal at Elfers Elementary School.
 As chairman of the local board of trustees and member-elect of the County School Board, Pierce spoke at the opening ceremony of Gulf High School in September 1922.
-While they were building Gulf High School, the bricklayers stayed in Pierce's house.
+While they were building Gulf High School, the bricklayers stayed in Pierce’s house.
 He was elected as a member of the first city council of Elfers in 1925.
 He was born at Tilden, Mississippi, on Oct 13, 1871, and died on July 6, 1949.
 Pierce and his wife are buried at Cycadia Cemetery in Tarpon Springs.
+Children:

 John Pinder JOHN PINDER (1854-1902), an early resident of what would become Elfers, is shown as a sailor in the 1880 census and a sponger in the 1900 census.
 Pinder purchased 40 acres described as the NW Qtr of the SW Qtr of Section 21, Township 26S, Range 16E, from the State of Florida Internal Improvement Fund on May 16, 1881.
 John Pinder was born in Little Abaco, Bahamas, on March 1, 1854, son of John Pinder and Elizabeth Sands.
 John Pinder came to Key West with his mother in September 1865.
 He married Virginia M. Brown (1856-1899) on July 28, 1878, in Hernando County.
 Virginia was the daughter of John Allen Brown q.v.
 John Pinder died July 2, 1902, at Elfers; Virginia died March 4, 1899, at Elfers.
 Both were buried in the West Elfers Cemetery.
 The children of John Pinder and Virginia M. Brown: